It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 - Blaming yourself = Guilt

 Blame transfers responsibility to someone else or forces you to carry the blame of others, keeping you stuck in the victim space.
-Liver Support™ allows you to release anger, blame, and shame that are often stored on a very deep cellular level.
+Liver Support™ allows you to release anger, blame, and shame, often stored on an intense cellular level.
 Just place the bottle under your nose and breathe deeply, fully inhaling the oil for 3-7 breaths, then slowly exhaling while intentionally releasing the anger.
 It helps you breathe into and work through the emotion.
-You will know that the essential oil for blame is working when you stop smelling it.
-You can also topically apply 2-3 drops of Liver Support™ over your liver (right side of the body under the breast) to help work through and release your anger and boost resilience.
+You will know the essential oil for blame works when you stop smelling it.
+You can also topically apply 2-3 drops of Liver Support™ over your liver (right side of the body under the breast) to help you work through and release your anger and boost resilience.

 Guilt turns blame inward, a concept known as self-blame, where you attribute any negative outcome to a personal shortcoming or deficiency.
 Guilt also has to do with control.
-You may like to believe that things should go your way and when they do not, you feel guilty about it.
+You may like to believe that things should go your way, but when they do not, you feel guilty.

 Heart™ helps amplify feelings of self-love and gratitude, helping to balance and heal feelings of guilt.
-Every moment of your life you have the opportunity to see the glass as half empty or half full.
-How you envision each moment helps paint a picture of your actual experience, so why not choose to be happy, to think of and move toward things that bring you joy?
-Essential oils for blame are a wonderful tool for cementing in that positive frequency.
+In every moment of your life, you can see the glass as half empty or half full.
+How you envision each moment helps paint a picture of your experience, so why not choose to be happy, to think of and move toward things that bring you joy?
+Essential oils for blame are an excellent tool for cementing that positive frequency.
 Apply 2-3 drops of Heart™ directly over the heart (left side of the chest) or on the back of the neck to calm guilt and uplift the heart and the body.

-Shame results in you receiving negative messages from others, leading you to believe that you are bad, defective, or unworthy and somehow helpless to change that deficit.
+Shame results in you receiving negative messages from others, leading you to believe that you are inadequate, defective, or unworthy and somehow helpless to change that deficit.

 Poor boundaries are correlated with shame, especially when you believe you lack the power, skill, knowledge, or capability to manage the expectations of others and continually seek validation through serving their needs and wants.
-Not surprisingly, your body holds shame in your digestive system, primarily the small intestine which is also associated with boundaries.
+Not surprisingly, your body holds shame in your digestive system, primarily the small intestine, which is also associated with boundaries.
 Small Intestine Support™ may help support positive boundaries and confidence to assist in bringing a sense of peace to your life.
 Apply 2-3 drops of Small Intestine Support™ in a clockwise direction around the belly button or massage into your ears for emotion-related issues.
-You can start on the bottom of the ear at the earlobes and gently massage upward along the exterior of the ear, hitting many of the major reflexology points.
-This article and chart shows specific points on the ears for specific issues.
+You can start on the bottom of the ear at the earlobes and gently massage upward along the exterior of the ear, hitting many of the significant reflexology points.
+This article and chart show specific points on the ears regarding particular issues.

 READ THIS NEXT: Essential Oils for Blame